-1 unit • LG-P/NP • Two hours lab
+1 unit • I G-P/NP • Two hours lab

 This is a specialized course in mixed media screen printing.
 Students print on a variety of substrates.
 Water-based inks are used.
 May be taken four times for credit.
-Credit transferable: CSU

 ART 39A CREATIVE DIGITAL MEDIA I